dev-nwt/nwt.main/README.md

 **🧠 About Project**

-CarrotClient is a **Roblox script** built for developers and educators.
+dev-nwt.lua is a **Roblox script** built for developers and educators.

 > [!IMPORTANT]
 > Status : **ACTIVE 🔥**